tmenochet/ADTamper/README.md

-Add-GPGroupMember               -   adds a domain account to a local group through a given Active Directory group policy Add-GPUserRightsAssignment      -   adds user rights to a domain account through a given Active Directory group policy Set-UserPassword                -   modifies the password of a given Active Directory account Set-KerberosDelegation          -   adds or removes a Kerberos delegation for a given Active Directory account Set-LdapObject                  -   modifies properties for a given Active Directory object (e.g. members of a group) Set-LdapObjectOwner             -   modifies the owner for a given Active Directory object
+Add-GPGroupMember               -   adds a domain account to a local group through a given Active Directory group policy Add-GPUserRightsAssignment      -   adds user rights to a domain account through a given Active Directory group policy Set-UserPassword                -   modifies the password of a given Active Directory account Set-UserNTHash                  -   modifies the password hash of a given Active Directory account Set-KerberosDelegation          -   adds or removes a Kerberos delegation for a given Active Directory account Set-LdapObject                  -   modifies properties for a given Active Directory object (e.g. members of a group) Set-LdapObjectOwner             -   modifies the owner for a given Active Directory object